reinielc20/infs605-assignment2/README.md

 [If on Ubuntu: sudo apt install docker-compose]
 [If on Ubuntu: sudo snap install docker]

+Or if running locally
+- Docker Desktop
+- Python

 ### 2. Pull the repository

 Option 1.
 Use 'git clone' in your VS Code development environment